Move On When Ready Program

 If you have taken the SAT, then take the ACT.
 You can take a practice course and retake the SAT or ACT.
 Send us the new scores.
 Work on getting a B average in your core courses.
 Submit your high school transcript with your most recent grades.
-If you bring your grades up in the fall of your senior year, then you can be a dual enrollment student for just one semester in the spring of your senior year.
+If you bring your grades up in the fall of your senior year, then you can be a MOWR student for just one semester in the spring of your senior year.

 Do I need to take the writing portion of the SAT or ACT?

 The writing scores from ACT and SAT are not used for admission purposes.

 How/when do the grades get sent to my high school?

 After the end of each semester (about one week after the exam period ends) the grades are sent to the high school counselor or registrar for posting on your high school transcript.
 Only letter grades are reported from Georgia Perimeter College.

 Mid-term grade reports are not available.
 You are responsible for keeping track of the assignment grades you receive during the semester.
 You are expected to track your own progress through a course.